Brain Aneurysm

 2. Cerebral Angiography

-• Cerebral angiography is a more invasive procedure where a catheter is inserted into the blood vessels to inject a dye that allows the doctor to see blood flow in the brain.
-This is often used when other imaging tests aren’t conclusive.
+• Cerebral angiography is an invasive but highly precise procedure in which a catheter is guided through blood vessels and contrast dye is injected to visualize blood flow in the brain.
+It is typically used when non‑invasive imaging results are inconclusive.

 3. Genetic Testing